 The dollar settled 0.8% below last week’s value three days into the new week.
 Yet, according to John Briggs from Natwest Markets, the dollar’s narrative changes from inflation to growth.
 He believes that the greenback has calmed lately due to a lack of reasons for interest rate hikes.
 The currency, however, would still be receiving support as a “driver of gain shifts,” he added.

-The investor community is looking earnestly at some key appearances from the Federal Reserve to get a hint on whether the rates could get aggressive in the short term.
+The investor community and best US forex brokers are looking earnestly at some key appearances from the Federal Reserve to get a hint on whether the rates could get aggressive in the short term.
 They are also speculating whether the central banks will catch up with the future market prices for June and July.
 According to many, despite having a calm trajectory, the USD is still the lucrative option in the market.

 The dollar’s position is holding well against the Swiss Franc, as per Tuesday’s reports.
 Moreover, the greenback has enough potential to maintain its front foot position in the Asian market.
 The USD/INR pair set a new record last week while the Indonesian rupiah fell lowest since 2020 against the dollar.